ryanpeters-MSFT/DotNetModernizationVbd/Authentication/readmd.md

 ### Cookie Authentication
 - This mode relies on encrypted cookies to authenticate users.
 It's commonly used for web applications where users log in with a username and password.
 - ASP.NET Core provides built-in support for cookie authentication through middleware components.
+- Is the replacement for Forms Authentication in .NET Framework

 ### JWT (JSON Web Tokens) Authentication
 - JWT authentication is popular for securing Web APIs.
 It involves generating a token containing user claims, which is then sent with each request for authentication.
 - .NET Core supports JWT authentication through middleware components or third-party libraries like Microsoft.AspNetCore.Authentication.JwtBearer.

 ### OAuth and OpenID Connect
 - .NET Core supports OAuth 2.0 and OpenID Connect protocols for authentication with external identity providers like Google, Facebook, or Azure Active Directory.